johnyang-nv/FB-OCC-TRT/deployment/README.md

    - **Real Data Requirement:** Ensure real data samples are available and properly configured (e.g., .dat files) to avoid errors during engine creation.
 The model uses dynamic input sizes for multiple inputs.
    - **Dataset Configuration:** Confirm that the dataset paths for the input files are correctly set up to ensure smooth engine creation.

-## TensorRT Engine Evaluation on the Target Platform
+## TensorRT Engine Evaluation on DRIVE Orin

    The process involves preparing data on an x86 host, performing inference on the target platform (Orin), and completing evaluation back on the x86 host.
 Follow the steps below to validate the TensorRT engine and evaluate its performance: